- Undergraduate

 - PSYC 2200: Neural Basis of Behavior OR PSYC 3200: Fundamentals of Neuroscience

 - Note.
-BIOL 3050 fulfills this pillar requirement, but does not count toward the 34 hours required for the psychology major.
-Students using BIOL3050 to satisfy the Pillar II requirement must take an additional PSYC course to fufill the 34-credit degree requirement
+BIOL 3050 may be used to fulfill the Pillar II requirement, but it will not contribute toward the 34 hours required for the major.
+Students using BIOL 3050 must take an additional PSYC course to reach the 34 total credit requirement.

 - Pillar III: Developmental Psychology (1 course, 3 credits)